Secured-Finance/dione/README.md

 Dione oracle network is solving the interoperability problem between multiple blockchain networks.
 Blockchains themself could be describled as deterministic state machine replicated on full-nodes that retains consensus safety.
 And having the network that handles state changes validation across multiple protocols is crucial for [Secured Finance](https://github.com/Secured-Finance) first-layer transactions execution.
 Using Dione network Secured Finance could provide completely decentralized service for it's users.

-Simple explanation for Dione is a blockchain that tracks the state of another blockchains.
+Simple explanation for Dione is a distributed network that tracks the state of another blockchains by computing cross-chain tasks.
 Dione network itself has fast-finality because of the pBFT (Practical Byzantine Fault Tolerance) consensus and has a role to establish finality for the blockchain it connects (Ethereum, Bitcoin networks has probabilistic-finality).

 The networking layer of Dione node is based on [libp2p](https://github.com/libp2p/go-libp2p), a flexible cross-platform network framework for peer-to-peer applications.
 Projects like [ETH2 (Ethereum 2.0)](https://github.com/ethereum/eth2.0-specs), [Filecoin](https://github.com/filecoin-project) and Polkadot's [Substrate](https://github.com/paritytech/substrate) is based on libp2p making it's the standard for future decentralized infrastructures.